Cervical artificial disc replacement complications

 - 21 cervical disc replacements, and

-- Clinical improvement in neck disability and pain were significant after surgery; however, there was no statistical significance among groups.
+- Clinical improvement in neck disability and pain was significant after surgery; however, there was no statistical significance among the groups.

 - Satisfaction rate